RapidRiskAssessment/website/assessing_security_risk.md

 description: An open framework to assess security risk from an operational perspective
 ---

-*The goal of these documents is to help you understand how Mozilla's Security team risk framework is utilized.
+*The goal of these documents is to help you understand how a risk framework is utilized.
 It also aims to help create your own framework when official standards are too inflexible or convoluted to implement.
-Most of Mozilla's framework is inspired by [ISO 31000](https://www.iso.org/iso/home/standards/iso31000.htm) and [ISO 27001](https://en.wikipedia.org/wiki/ISO/IEC_27001) and other well-known prior efforts*
+Most of the RRA framework is inspired by [ISO 31000](https://www.iso.org/iso/home/standards/iso31000.htm) and [ISO
+27001](https://en.wikipedia.org/wiki/ISO/IEC_27001) and other well-known prior efforts*

 It is recommended to read the [FAIR Introduction](https://web.archive.org/web/20141118061526/http://www.riskmanagementinsight.com/media/docs/FAIR_introduction.pdf)